-Melchiorre’s research focuses on quantitative analysis of political and economic issues and trends within Europe, the Euro Area, and the individual European economies.
+Melchiorre’s research focuses on qualitative and quantitative analysis of political and economic issues and trends within Europe, the Euro Area, and the individual European economies.
 His work has been featured in the Wall Street Journal, Investor’s Business Daily, USA TODAY, Forbes, City AM, EU Observer, National Review, and elsewhere.
-He has appeared on prime time Al Jazeera Fox News, and Russia Today television, and on CBS Talk Radio and in the European and American press media.
+He has appeared on prime time Al Jazeera, Fox News, and Russia Today television, and on CBS Talk Radio and in the European and American press media.

 He is the primary co-author of "The Unintended Consequences of Italy's Labor Laws: How Extensive Labour Regulation Distorts the Italian Economy", which was published in the spring 2013 issue of Economic Affairs, a peer-reviewed economic journal.